Torotoro viewing point

 Check out the video below to see more from our day exploring Torotoro:

-What To Pack For Visiting Torotoro National Park
+What To Pack For Torotoro National Park

 Running Chaski has a luggage storage room and will look after your luggage for free.
 Depending on how long you want to stay and what you are planning to do there, here’s a list of essential things: